-M&S has announced 500 roles are at risk of redundancy after announcing plans to close 8 stores.
+M&S has announced 950 roles are at risk of redundancy in the latest retail restructures in response to the coronavirus pandemic.

 The announcement has understandably had an unsettling effect on employees of M&S as some are now left with an uncertain future at the company.

 If you are an employee of M&S affected by this announcement or if you are an employee faced with the threat of redundancy it is crucial that you understand your legal position and the options available to you.

 You should be aware of your entitlements, including notice pay and statutory redundancy pay; which should be stated in your written contract of employment.
 If you are unsure you should obtain the relevant documentation detailing your entitlements in such situations and the correct company procedures.
 The company may also have a contractual redundancy policy entitling you to enhanced payments.